How to Import Himalayan Yak Chews into the US? Detailed Guide

 Bringing Himalayan yak chews into the U.S. involves coordinated steps between the Nepal exporter and the U.S. importer:

-- GSP Certificate (if applicable): For preferential tariff access under U.S. trade programs (if Nepal qualifies).
+• GSP Certificate (if applicable): For preferential tariff access under the U.S. trade programs (if Nepal qualifies).

-- FDA and USDA Preparations: As the U.S. importer, register your importing facility with the FDA’s FURLS system and obtain a Facility Identifier (UID).
-Enroll and submit Prior Notice through FDA’s PREDICT system at least 2 hours (air) or 4 hours (sea) before arrival.
+4. FDA and USDA Preparations: As the U.S. importer, register your importing facility with the FDA’s FURLS system and obtain a Facility Identifier (UID).
+Enroll and submit Prior Notice through the FDA’s PREDICT system at least 2 hours (air) or 4 hours (sea) before arrival.
 Apply for any required USDA APHIS VS import permit (for dairy-based pet food).
-Coordinate with the exporter to ensure they include the APHIS permit number on shipping docs.
+Coordinate with the exporter to ensure they include the APHIS permit number on shipping documents.

 This step-by-step process must be meticulously followed.
 Working with experienced customs brokers and a reliable freight forwarder can ensure documents (like FDA prior notice, APHIS permit, and CBP entry) are submitted correctly and on time.